 Writer, Memoirist, Reminiscence Arts Facilitator

 I have a Certificate in Reminiscence and Life Story and create and facilitate reminiscence activities at senior centers and via Zoom and record oral histories for the Coney Island History Project.
-I was awarded a Lower Manhattan Cultural Council Creative Learning Grant in 2020 for designing and teaching "The Art of Reminiscing."
-The ten-session reminiscence arts activity was conducted in 2021 via Zoom for Greenwich House Center on the Square Senior Center.
+I was awarded a Lower Manhattan Cultural Council Creative Learning Grant for designing and teaching "The Art of Reminiscing."
+The ten-session reminiscence arts activity was conducted via Zoom for Greenwich House Center on the Square Senior Center.

 I’ve worked as a literary scout in New York for the Japanese publisher Shueisha and translated One Thousand and One-Second Stories (Issen ichibyo monogatari) by the Japanese Dadaist Inagaki Taruho.
 The Ten-Woman Bicycle, a children's book, was excerpted in Ms. and published by presses in England, Holland and Sweden.
 My work has been translated into seven languages.